zvi-io/zuz-desktop-wallet/README.md

 ## Build

-- The production build process is currently not working in Windows
+- The production build process is currently not working on Windows
 - Run `gulp packages` in your command line for the production ready client
 - Your desktop client is in the `packages/ZviDesktopWallet` directory